 The right to a hearing, if any.

-The Commission or a Commission Delegee may modify, amend or rescind an order issued pursuant to 935 CMR 500.370 on condition(s) to all the parties.
+The Commission or a Commission Delegee may modify, amend or rescind an order issued pursuant to 935 CMR 500.370: Order to Show Cause on condition(s) to all the parties.

 500.400: Marijuana Establishment: Grounds for Denial of Application for Licensure